 The gear listed below is recommended for Everest Base Camp Trek.
 We encourage you to get all the equipment listed below for the trip and kindly ensure you check and try every piece of equipment.
 You can also buy or hire the same in Thamel,Kathmandu as they are available in the many trekking shops from branded to local manufacturers in Kathmandu.

-• Warm hat (should cover head & ear comfortably)
+- Warm hat: A wool hat or similar that should cover head & ear comfortably

 Upper Body: